pyscript/pyscript/docs/tutorials/getting-started.md

 have access to the `pyscript` module, which provides a `.write()` method to send strings into labeled elements on the page.

-For example, we'll add some style elements and provide place holders for the `<py-script>` tag to write to.
+For example, we'll add some style elements and provide placeholders for the `<py-script>` tag to write to.

 ```html